 Mad Men isn’t so much peeking in our parents’ (or grandparents’, as it were) bedrooms as rummaging through their attic.
 Seeing one’s bedroom is a snapshot – the juicy things in our lives that exist in the bedroom are fluid … scraps of paper, random photographs, etc. They come and go.
 On any given day, one’s bedroom could say everything, or say nothing.

-The rich, long-term story is told from the attic, where items are stored and forgotten.
+The rich, long-term story is told from the attic, where items are stored and forgotten, where when people hire the home cleaning boston services never ask for a cleaning in this part of the house.
 These are the things we consciously decide to keep – they tell our story, and that story is cumulative.
 Sometimes not the story we thought we were telling, but our story nonetheless.
 And that’s what Mad Men feels like; sifting through the actions and stories set in motion long ago.

 Elvis’ death was a lesson in missed opportunities, and Bangs’ piece is fascinating for many reasons, not least of which is its immediacy – Elvis had just died.
 But the lost opportunity was years in the making … a slow motion train wreck.